nattadasu/FileBot/README.md

 For UNIX-Like user: This repo assumes your distro as Fedora Linux as the drive mountpoint was hard-coded (`/run/media/<username>/<drive_name>`) rather usual `/mnt/<drive_name>` that still being used by some distros.
-You can change default behavior on `modules/filepath_posix.groovy`
+You can change default behavior on `modules/filepath.groovy`.

 ### Editing

-If you want to edit the scripts, keep in mind that the scripts are written in favor of my personal preference, and might be not suitable for you.
+If you want to edit the scripts, keep in mind that the scripts are written in favor of personal preference, and might be not suitable for you.

-However, the most important files were:
+However, the most important files are:

-* `filepath.groovy` on modules folder are the scripts that handles
+- `filepath.groovy` on `modules` folder is the script that handles
   <u>(default) drive logic</u>.
-By default, it tries to find the drive that have
+By default, it tries to find the drive that has
-  most free space, and if it's not found, it will use the default drive.
+  the most free space, and if it's not found, it will use the default drive.
 You can override by changing `override` variable on the script.
+- `common_*` (`common_tv.groovy`, `common_movie.groovy`,
-* `common_` are shared scripts that does not have OS-specific behavior (drive logic, etc.), and only contains common logic to handle <u>file name</u>.
+  `common_music_shared.groovy`) are shared scripts that do not have OS-specific behavior (drive logic, etc.), and contain common logic to handle <u>file name</u>.

-Additionally, there are some quality-of-life scripts that you can edit to enhance your experience:
+Additionally, there are modular scripts in `modules/` that you can edit to enhance your experience:

+- `episodename.groovy` to handle episode name formatting.
+- `filename_tv.groovy` & `filename_movie.groovy` to construct standard filenames
+  for TV shows and movies.
-* `forceshowid_tv.groovy` to force write ID from TMDB to avoid incorrect ID detection on Jellyfin/Emby, etc when there are multiple shows with the same name (e.g. different years, anime vs live-action, etc.)
+- `forceshowid_tv.groovy` to force write ID from TMDB to avoid incorrect ID detection on Jellyfin/Emby, etc. when there are multiple shows with the same name (e.g. different years, anime vs live-action, etc.).
-* `medianame.groovy` to handle media name, shortening it, etc. Useful when a fricking adapted-from-Light-Novel anime title is way too long, or making sure it has consistent naming (e.g. case sensitivity, stylization, etc.)
+- `medianame.groovy` to handle media name, shortening it, etc. Useful when an adapted-from-Light-Novel anime title is way too long, or making sure it has consistent naming (e.g. case sensitivity, stylization, etc.).
-* `releasegroup.groovy` to handle additional release group when FileBot does not include it on its group index, or fixing it when it's incorrect.
+- `releasegroup.groovy` to handle additional release group when FileBot does not include it on its group index, or fixing it when it's incorrect.
-* `releasesource.groovy` to handle additional release source when FileBot does not include it on its source index, or fixing it when it's incorrect.
+- `releasesource.groovy` to handle additional release source when FileBot does not include it on its source index, or fixing it when it's incorrect.
-* `season.groovy` to handle season name, additional information, etc.
+- `season.groovy` to handle season name, additional information, etc.
-* `r18_checker.groovy` to handle NSFW/LGBTQ+ tags, genres, etc. to be appended on the file name.
+- `r18_checker.groovy` to handle NSFW/LGBTQ+ tags, genres, etc. to be appended on the file name.
 You can modify the list on the script to include your own tags, or add ID of the title to be excluded from the list.
-* `filespec.groovy` to add additional information to the file name, such as resolution, codec, etc., and especially CRC32 hash for verification and dupes handling when a release group uploads new version of the same episode.
+- `filespec.groovy` to add additional information to the file name, such as resolution, codec, etc., and CRC32 hash for verification and dupes handling when a release group uploads a new version of the same episode.

+### Advanced Features

+The file formatting scripts include several powerful automated mechanisms and customization options:

+- **Custom Episode Numbering Overrides**:
+  - You can set the environment variable `FILEBOT_CUSTOM_EPISODE` (e.g.
+    `FILEBOT_CUSTOM_EPISODE=05`) to force a specific episode number output (e.g., `E05`) for special episode naming or manual overrides in `episodename.groovy`.
+- **Automatic Storage/Drive Selection**:
+  - `filepath.groovy` dynamically queries system drives across POSIX and Windows to select the storage drive with the most available free disk space.
+  - You can easily set the `override` path variable in `filepath.groovy` to enforce a hardcoded target folder.
+- **Adult & R18+ Smart Classification**:
+  - `r18_checker.groovy` checks TMDB adult metadata (`info.adult`), keyword
+    tags (e.g., `yaoi`, `yuri`, `hentai`, `animefesta`), and explicit title ID lookups/overrides to automatically categorize media into `R18+` folders.
+- **Extended Media Specifications & Subtitle Cleanup**:
+  - Automatically calculates aspect ratio display (e.g. vertical `VERT-1080P`
+    vs standard `1080P`), detect dual/multi-audio tracks (`D-AUD`, `M-AUD`, `DUB`), track count, and subtitle status (`SUB`, `D-SUB`, `M-SUB`).
+  - Integrates subtitle language cleanup and adds `-thumb` suffixes for Jellyfin (>=10.9) thumbnail images.

-You can refer to `compiled/` directory to check logics that FileBot will use.
+You can refer to `compiled/` directory to check compiled Groovy logic that FileBot will use.

 ### Usage for File Formatting